DAINTINESS-Group/Pythia/README.md

 and wait for the procedure to finish

-After that, there should be a folder called `target` that has two jar files:
+After that, there should be a folder called `target` that includes two jar files:

 ~~~~
 Pythia-x.y.z-all-deps.jar and Pythia-x.y.z.jar